THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES. FOR MORE INFORMATION.

-Another option is for those of you who are comfortable with being more hands on.
+Another option is for those who are comfortable with being more hands-on.

-While M1 will handle the entire behind the scenes work for you like Schwab, the biggest difference with M1 is that you pick your portfolio.
+While M1 will handle the entire behind-the-scenes work for you like Schwab, the most significant difference with M1 is that you pick your portfolio.

-You can choose from pre-built portfolios or you can build your own custom portfolio using exchange traded funds and individual stocks.
+You can choose from pre-built portfolios or build your custom portfolio using exchange-traded funds and individual stocks.

 The best part of M1 is that if you decide to go this route and need some help, assistance is just a phone call away to answer any questions.

 How Much Money Will You Save?

 If you decide to go with one of these options over a SmartVestor Pro, here is how much money you will save.

 If you invest $24,000 for 20 years, here is how much your investment will be worth after fees and expenses.

-As you can see, the fees that you pay to invest make a huge difference over time.
+As you can see, the fees you pay to invest make a massive difference over time.